wokwi/wokwi-docs/docs/guides/debugger.md

+---
+title: Interactive debugger
+sidebar_label: Interactive debugger
+description: Use Wokwi's built-in interactive debugger to step through code, set breakpoints, inspect variables, and explore call stacks.
+keywords: [Wokwi debugger, interactive debugger, Arduino debug, step through, breakpoints]
+---

-# Interactive Debugger
+# Interactive debugger

 Wokwi has a built-in debugger that allows you to step through your code, inspect variables, and set breakpoints.
 The debugger is currently in beta, and is available for AVR microcontrollers: Arduino Uno, Arduino Nano, Arduino Mega, and the ATtiny85.

-If you wish to debug other microcontrollers, such as the ESP32 or the Raspberry Pi Pico, you can use [Wokwi for VSCode](../vscode/getting-started), which has an [integrated debugger support](../vscode/debugging).
+If you wish to debug other microcontrollers, such as the ESP32 or the Raspberry Pi Pico, you can use [Wokwi for VSCode](../vscode/getting-started), which has [integrated debugger support](../vscode/debugging).

-## Using the Debugger
+## Using the debugger

 To start debugging your code, click the menu button in the simulator toolbar, and select **Debug**: